Follow our journey on our newest blog:

 We are hoping to close on our land next week!!
 SO excited to take those the first steps onto our land after we close knowing that the Lord provided it all for us without debt!!

 We have really enjoyed the planning phase of the process but very soon we will be breaking ground and starting to build.
-We already know that we will need our log home to be handicap accessible.
 We also want the home we built to be as green and non toxic as possible, positioned for passive solar and to be completely off grid.

 Our plan it to use our 6.5 acres to homestead and live as self sufficiently as possible.
 We've done what we could at our current home in town but on our homestead we plan to have chickens and beef critters in addition to growing gardens and nurturing the 12+ apples trees on the property.
 We plan to plant a raspberry patch and keep bees too.
 Lots of wonderful plans for our land and we cant wait to get started!!